aspnet/AzureSignalR-samples/samples/EventGridIntegration/README.md

 1. Open **index.html** and update the value of `isAuthNeeded` to `true`.

-1. The application can be configured with authentication using Azure Active Directory, Facebook, Twitter, Microsoft account, or Google.
+1. The application can be configured with authentication using Microsoft Entra ID, Facebook, Twitter, Microsoft account, or Google.
 Select the authentication provider that you will use by setting the value of `authProvider`.

 1. Use **Azure Storage: Deploy to Static Website** command to upload the **index.html** to Azure Storage